Knowledge Hub

 • Employment contracts: Ensure your employment contracts are up-to-date and compliant with current employment law.
 This includes clauses related to business protection, such as confidentiality and non-compete clauses.

-Practical steps to prepare for the new Procurement Act
+Practical steps to get contract-ready under the UK Procurement Act

 To enable your business to unlock government contract opportunities, key team members must be on board with the changes set out in the Act.
-This includes your contract managers, sales and finance departments, and legal, audit and reporting functions.
+This includes your contract managers, sales and finance departments, as well as legal, audit, and reporting functions.

 There are a few practical steps you can take across your business to ensure that it is ready:

 • Is your business registered?
-The Act introduces a central digital platform called ‘Find a Tender’, which is free to access and will make it easier to find and bid for contracts.
+The Act introduces a central digital platform called ‘Find a Tender’, which is free to access, making it easier to find and bid for contracts.
 Find a Tender will also enable your business to store, manage and update its core business information quickly, and to share it easily with contracting authorities and across multiple bids.
 Public procurement opportunities will be visible to users, making it easy for SMEs to search and set up alerts for tenders which may be of interest to them.
 You will need to register with the platform if you have not already done so.
-If you were registered prior to February 2025, you will need to re-register.
-You will also need to allocate resources to keep your business information updated regularly and continuously.
+If you were registered before February 2025, you will need to re-register.
+You will also need to allocate resources to keep your business information up to date regularly and continuously.

 • What policies and procedures do you need in place?
 Review your current policies and procedures to ensure they meet the requirements for public procurement.
 Identify any gaps and take corrective action.
 Where you are unsure, speak to your legal team.

 • Is your business MAT fit?
 Contracting authorities must have regard to ‘most advantageous tender’ (MAT) principles when deciding which business to award a public contract to.
-Instead of simply going with the cheapest tender, they must look at broader criteria such as creating social value (providing employment opportunities) or environmental benefits like reducing waste or addressing net zero or carbon reduction outcomes.
+Instead of simply going with the cheapest tender, they must consider broader criteria, such as creating social value (providing employment opportunities) or environmental benefits, like reducing waste or achieving net-zero or carbon reduction outcomes.
 For instance, if a catering company creates additional jobs and teaches new skills to young unemployed people in its locality and bids successfully, it is more likely to satisfy MAT considerations.
-Start reviewing your business policies with this in mind, as tenders that offer broader advantages than just a ‘good deal’ will help give you a competitive edge.
+Start reviewing your business policies with this in mind, as tenders that offer broader advantages than just a ‘good deal’ will help give you a competitive edge and support your efforts to become contract-ready under the UK Procurement Act.

 • Are your quality assurance procedures robust?
 For contracts worth more than £5 million, a minimum of three key performance indicators (KPIs) will be agreed between the public authority and the supplier.
 These will be published at least annually as part of the government’s move towards greater transparency in public procurement.
 Review your existing quality assurance procedures now so that you can agree on measurable and achievable KPIs with a contracting authority on your larger contracts.

 • Are you happy with your subcontractors and suppliers?
-Contracting authorities will check whether a business should be excluded from the procurement process and added to a debarment list, precluding them from further opportunities.
-This includes the subcontractors and suppliers your business intends to use for the work it bids for.
-The potential grounds for exclusion are wide.
-Examples include conviction of various criminal offences, misconduct in relation to tax or environmental matters, competition law breaches, and breach of contract or poor performance in previous government contracts.
+Contracting authorities will verify whether a business should be excluded from the procurement process and added to a debarment list, thereby precluding it from further opportunities.
+This includes the subcontractors and suppliers your company intends to use for the work it bids for.
+The potential grounds for exclusion are expansive.
+Examples include convictions for various criminal offences, misconduct related to tax or environmental matters, breaches of competition law, and breaches of contract or poor performance in previous government contracts.
 A builder tendering for a public contract could be excluded if its electrical subcontractors have failed to pay their VAT.
-By auditing your third-party relationships now for potential risks and carefully checking the terms of your contracts with them, you could avoid difficult issues further down the line.
+By auditing your third-party relationships now for potential risks and carefully checking the terms of your contracts with them, you could avoid complex issues further down the line.

 • Do you have a robust bid library?
 Create a repository of documents and templates that you can use for future bids.
 This should include case studies, references, and standard responses to frequently asked questions.